-Get hands-on and up close as you learn about local plants, animals, trappers, and Alaska natives, with the wilderness as your classroom.
-Mahay's Jet Boat Adventures makes it possible with their jet boat adventures on the Susitna and Talkeetna Rivers.
-For most visitors, this exploration will be their deepest immersion into the Alaskan wild—something you just can't get from a flightseeing tour, a cruise, or a car.
+Get hands-on and up close as you learn about local animals, trappers, and the Dena’ina Indians, with the wilderness as your classroom.
+Mahay's Jet Boat Adventures makes it possible with their jet boat adventures on the Susitna, Talkeetna and Chulitna Rivers.
+For some visitors, this exploration will be their deepest immersion into the Alaskan wilderness—something you just can't get from a flightseeing tour, a cruise, or a car.

-The 10-mile Wilderness Jet Boat Adventure is Mahay's most popular tour—at two hours, it won't chew up the whole day, and you'll stay engaged and entertained the entire time.
-The tour travels up and down the "Su" on a high-tech, glass-domed jet boat that can navigate rivers in only inches of water.
-A 10-minute ride downriver provides an excellent view of the Alaska Range and McKinley (visible through the clouds about 30% of the time).
-Then it's back upriver through this otherwise impenetrable wilderness.
+The 20-mile Wilderness Excursion has 3 departures per day, and, at two hours, it won't take up the whole day.
+The tour travels up and down the "Su" on a high-tech jet boat that can navigate rivers in only inches of water.
+The ride starts upriver with an excellent view of the Alaska Range and Denali (weather permitting).
+Then it's back downriver through this otherwise impenetrable wilderness.
 Look up and spot a giant nest, home to bald eagles.
 Marvel at the huge trees lying on the riverbank, freshly felled by beavers—tours may pull up to the bank and collect wood chip souvenirs.
-Some adventures spot black or grizzly bears roaming the shoreline.

-Your guide pulls ashore and leads you into the woods on a ¼-mile exploration along a forest trail, pointing out local plants and wildflowers used by native Alaskans.
-Step back in time as you discover the painstakingly reconstructed replica of an Alaska native dwelling.
-Seeing this lean-to, made without modern tools and in its natural setting, is an experience that's hard to find in a museum.
-Step inside an authentic, restored trapper's cabin, complete with a chair carved and upholstered (in bear fur) by Steve Mahay himself back in 1972, when he lived in the Bush.
+Then, your guide pulls ashore and leads you into the woods on a ¼-mile exploration along a forest trail, pointing out local plants and wildflowers used by native Alaskans.
+Step back in time as you discover the painstakingly reconstructed replica of an Dena’ina Indian dwelling.
+Seeing this lean-to, made in its natural setting, is an experience that's hard to find in a museum.
+Step inside an authentic trapper's cabin, complete with a chair carved and upholstered (in bear fur) by Steve Mahay himself back in 1972, when he lived in the Bush.
 In addition, explore a trapper's fur and food cache, and an emergency bivouac shelter.

 Details: No experience necessary.
-No minimum age requirement, but small children may get restless on the longer tours.
-On the Devil's Canyon Adventure, be prepared to get up and down riverbanks without the assistance of docks or stairs.
+No minimum age requirement, but small children may get restless on longer tours.